Skip to main content

 Rule Details

-This rule validates import statements (or any other dependency-creating syntax) between element types in your project based on the provided configuration.
+This rule validates dependencies between elements in your project based on the provided configuration.
 It ensures that dependencies adhere to the defined architectural boundaries.

 Options